Recursive Feasibility Guided Optimal Parameter Adaptation of Differential Convex Optimization Policies for Safety-Critical Systems: Methodology

 \subsubsection{Case 1: $\theta_t$ is feasible}

-In this case, we are only concerned with optimizing the high level objective $J(x,\theta)$ while maintaining the feasibility.
-An unconstrained update with $\theta_{t+1} = \theta_t - \beta \nabla_\theta J$ would not guarantee that the QP will be feasible for $\theta_{t+1}$.
+In this case, we are only concerned with optimizing the high level objective $R(x_1,\theta)$ An unconstrained update with $\theta_{t+1} = \theta_t + \beta \nabla_\theta R$ would not guarantee that the QPs will be feasible for $\theta_{t+1}$.
 Also, when we update $\theta$, the resulting trajectory will be different from previous $\theta$ over the time horizon and therefore we must design an update rule that guarantees a feasible trajectory.
-This requires us to consider variations in trajectory for all constraints across the horizon together.
-The variation in each of the inequality is considered in same manner as SQP and Feasible Sequential Quadratic Programming(FSQP)\cite{tits2009feasible}, which are methods that ensure each iterate of gradient descent results in a feasible solution.
+This requires us to consider variations of all constraints across the horizon together.
 Below, similar to SQP, we show how to get feasible directions upto first-order approximations of current trajectory, but any FSQP result\cite{tits2009feasible} can be used to augment this step to give feasibility guarantees in general.

 The high level optimization (\ref{eq::high_level}) is a nonlinear optimization problem as the barrier and lyapunov constraints are not linear in state of the system along a horizon.
-Let $e(u_t,x_t,\theta) \in \reals^{N+1} \leq 0$ represent all inequality constraints at time $t, t\in {1,2,...,T}$.
-We then use first order approximation of the effect of changing parameter on this constraint by linearizing it about current solution $x_t^*,u_t^*$.
-The following is then enforced \eqn{ e(u_t^*,x_t^*,\theta) + \langle \nabla_\theta e(u_t^*,x_t^*,\theta) , d_\theta \rangle \geq 0 } where $d_\theta$ is the perturbation in $\theta$.
-The objective is to find $d_\theta$ that can can satisfy the above equation.
-Here, the gradient is computed by backpropagation as $x_t$ is also a variable that recursively depends on initial state $x_1$ and $\theta$.
+Let $e(t,u_t,x_t,\theta) \in \reals^{N+1} \geq 0$ represent all inequality constraints at time $t$.
+We then use first order approximation of the effect of changing parameter on this constraint by linearizing it about current solution $x_t,u_t$.
+The following is then enforced \eqn{ e(t,u_t,x_t;\theta) + \nabla_\theta e(t,u_t,x_t;\theta) d_\theta \geq 0 } where $d_\theta$ is a possible perturbation in $\theta$ such that above equation is satisfied.
+Here, the gradient $\nabla_\theta e$ is computed by backpropagation as $x_t,u_t$ are also variables that recursively depends only on initial state $x_1$ and $\theta$.
+The set of feasible directions, upto first order approximation, is thus given by